 Minimums and Maximums.
 When you’re setting up a savings benefit of this kind, there are usually minimums and maximums involved.
 In many cases, employers work with an outside bank/vendor that may have its own restrictions.
 You may also want to impose some structure to run the program efficiently and engage your employees.

 Keep in mind, minimums need to be low enough to engage, not overwhelm, workers.
 Amounts as low as $25 to $50 a week are not uncommon.
 Once the momentum starts and employees see balances increasing, they may want to increase the amount they’re depositing.
 Make sure this process is easy for them to do.
-And remember that flexibility is key.
+And remember that being too strict about contributions can potentially backfire.
 If an employee must miss a month, consider not imposing any penalties.
 Otherwise, you may discourage an employee who happens to be temporarily strapped that month but who does want to save.

-Auto-Enrollment.
-HR professionals have seen how automatic enrollment in 401(k) plans has significantly increased participation.
-The same may hold true for auto-enrollment payroll deduction ESAs, in which a small portion of each employee’s paychecks is automatically deposited into an employer-sponsored account.
-Recent Consumer Financial Protection Bureau guidance easing government restrictions has made it easier for employers to implement automatic enrollment for emergency savings.
+Automatic deductions.
+HR professionals have seen how automatic payroll deductions for 401(k) plans can significantly boost savings.
+The same may hold true for automatic payroll deduction ESAs, in which a small portion of an employee’s paycheck (after taxes) is automatically deposited into an employer-sponsored account.

 Using the information outlined above to determine the percentage deducted for each level of your workforce can help make these automatic payments accessible and sustainable.